QingC0913/DNA-Wizard/README.txt

 DNA Wizard
 A light-weight DNA feature extraction web application that allows users to upload their own nucleotide data of interest and select a variety of features to explore.
 These features include calculating the GC content to finding the reverse complement to transcribing into protein sequences, making it easier for students and biologists to explore and understand their data.

 frontend: HTML / CSS / JavaScript & jQuery
 backend: Node.js / Express

+to run:
+from root folder
+npm start

 some tutorials / sources:
 Multer: sending file data from frontend to backend